Bikatr7/Kairyou/README.md

 is_repeating_sequence: Returns True if the input string is just a repeating sequence of characters. (e.g. "ジロジロ")

-more_punctuation_than_japanese: Returns True if the input string has more punctuation than Japanese characters.
+is_more_punctuation_than_japanese: Returns True if the input string has more punctuation than Japanese characters.

+is_partially_english: Returns True if the input string has any English characters in it.

 ---------------------------------------------------------------------------------------------------------------------------------------------------